A real-time multiplayer political and economic simulation

-A House Divided is a browser-based political simulation game where players create politicians, run for elected office, propose and vote on legislation, manage campaign strategies, and shape the political landscape of simulated countries.
-The game runs continuously in real time — one real hour equals one game week — meaning the world keeps moving whether you're logged in or not.
+A House Divided is a browser-based political and economic simulation game where players create politicians, run for elected office, propose and vote on legislation, manage campaign strategies, and shape the political landscape of simulated countries.
+The game runs continuously in real time: one real hour equals one game week, so the world keeps moving whether you're logged in or not.

 Players register an account and create a politician character with a party affiliation, home state, and policy positions.
 From there, they can run in elections for seats in Congress, state legislatures, governorships, and executive offices like the Presidency.